vangeliqueallen/vangeliqueallen.github.io/DOAS.md

 2. Break stereotypes by introducing readers to real-life marine scientists from different backgrounds and in different career stages

 I am currently in the process of self-publishing this book, and it will be available this summer!
-You can preorder it and learn more at [www.dreamsofascientist.com]
+You can preorder it and learn more at [our website.](www.dreamsofascientist.com)